ahawkins/website/content/article/the-high-velocity-edge-part-7.md

 failure is inevitable.
 Each failure is an opportunity to discover something new and move one step closer to the ideal.

-I’m just doing to quote Dr. Spear for this.
+I’m just going to quote Dr. Spear for this.
 This excerpt hit me square in the face because it wonderfully lays out the ideal flow.
 It is:

-* Defect-free—never compromising customer satisfaction
+- Defect-free—never compromising customer satisfaction
-* On demand—only in response to real need.
+- On demand—only in response to real need.
-* One piece at a time—providing those who needed something exactly what they could put to use, not overburdening them with the obligation to hold things in anticipation of future need.
+- One piece at a time—providing those who needed something exactly what they could put to use, not overburdening them with the obligation to hold things in anticipation of future need.
-* Immediate—providing those who needed something what they needed without imposing any waiting time on them, but, if this was impossible, small batches of finished goods might be kept on hand to provide the illusion of immediacy.
+- Immediate—providing those who needed something what they needed without imposing any waiting time on them, but, if this was impossible, small batches of finished goods might be kept on hand to provide the illusion of immediacy.
-* Without waste—never spending time, effort, creativity, and other efforts in ways that wouldn’t be valued by someone else.
+- Without waste—never spending time, effort, creativity, and other efforts in ways that wouldn’t be valued by someone else.
-* safe—so one gets hurt physically or emotionally or is professional threatened.
+- safe—so one gets hurt physically or emotionally or is professional threatened.
-* secure—so that material, services, or information go only to those intended and not others.
+- secure—so that material, services, or information go only to those intended and not others.

 So, if the system falls short of the ideal, then that’s a problem.
 High